Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 ```

 When using a macro as custom gcode, do not use G, M, N or T as parameters in a custom 'G' gcode file.
 Do not use G, M or N as parameter in a custom 'M' gcode file.
 There are no standard G or M commands that use these parameters and RRF will treat the parameter as being the start of the next command.

+## Array expressions

+*These are supported from RRF 3.5*

+A sequence of expressions exclosed in { } and separated by commas is an array expression.
+A trailing comma before the closing } is required when constructing a 1-element array and optional when there are two or more elements.
+The types of the elements do not all need to be the same.
+Examples:

+`{1,2,3}` is an array of three elements
+`{1,2,3,}` is an array of three elements with the same value as the previous example
+`{pi,}` is an array of one element
+`{pi}` is not an array, it is a simple value
+`{1,{2,3,4},5}` is an array of three elements, whose second value is itself an array

+The unary prefix operator `#` can be applied to a value of array type to get the number of elements, and the indexing operator `[ ]` can be applied to extract a single element.

 ## Unary prefix operators